deco3500-2017/TwoRyans/README.md

 Alternatively, a limitied version of the prototype (without package creation) can be accessed [here](https://s4318132-deco1800.uqcloud.net/index.html).

+# Using the prototype
+Click start and a simple grammar categorization game should load up.
+Users can move each card into its correct category and then click the middle "ZORE" button to validate their answers (this can be done as many times as necessary).

+Users can also create an entirely new package with user defined categories and cards (such as a game that categorizes animals into the correct species/genus etc.)

+User defined packages can then be loaded by clicking on the load button from the home screen.

 # Documentation of Progress
 Progress was documented in [this](https://github.com/deco3500-2017/TwoRyans/wiki/Documentation-of-Progress) wiki page.